mkaganm/mkaganm/README.md

 I'm a **Software Developer** with a unique background in **Quality Assurance**.
 I don't just write code—I build **scalable, reliable systems** with quality built-in from day one.
 My journey from QA to Backend Engineering has taught me to think about edge cases, system resilience, and production-readiness before writing the first line of code.

-💡 **Building microservices that scale • APIs that perform • Systems that last**

 ---